laristra/flecsi/sphinx/src/build.rst

 FleCSI can be configured to run with different distributed-memory runtimes, including Legion, and MPI.
-FleCSI also has support for various fine-grained, node-level runtimes, including OpenMP, Kokkos, Agency, and the C++17 extensions for parallelism.
-Full documentation of FleCSI requires both Pandoc and Doxygen.
+FleCSI also has support for various fine-grained, node-level runtimes, including OpenMP, Kokkos, and the C++17 extensions for parallelism.
+Full documentation of FleCSI requires both Sphinx and Doxygen.
 These configuration options are listed to convey to the reader that the FleCSI build system has several paths that can be taken to tailor FleCSI to a given system and architecture.